 The Regent's experience is a culmination of activities that happen inside and outside the classroom.
-In order to facilitate this, you are encouraged and supported to participate not just at internal events but also to network externally.
+In order to facilitate this, you are encouraged and supported to participate not just at internal events but are also presented with opportunities to network externally.
 At Regent's, we use collaborative learning effectively and creatively to allow you to learn by doing.
 You will learn from academics as well as industry experts.
-The programme benefits from an extensive network of industry contacts who are willing to help with programme delivery in several ways including, but not limited to, guest speaking, offering you access to live briefs and real data sets, networking events and informal mentoring, offering placements and internships to graduates from the programme.
+The programme benefits from an extensive network of industry contacts who are willing to help with programme delivery in several ways including, but not limited to, guest speaking and lecturing, offering you access to live briefs and real data sets, industry led networking events and informal mentoring, offering placements and internships to graduates from the programme.
+These internships may range from one week to three months, depending on organisations needs and student availability.
 National and cultural diversity are highly celebrated at Regent's and students will interact with fellow students from all over the word and will build strong networks with alumni.